Frequently Asked Questions

 No. Although the new law permits the use and possession of marijuana under Colorado law, it does not affect Colorado College’s ability to set the standards for student conduct.
-Students who want to graduate from Colorado College must, in addition to fulfilling their academic requirements, comply with the Student Code of Conduct.
+Students who want to graduate from Colorado College must, in addition to fulfilling their academic requirements, comply with the Student Honor and Community Standards.
 As a higher-education institution, private-property owner, and employer, Colorado College has the right to define what conduct is permissible and expected within its community and on its campus.
 Amendment 64 makes this point clear:

 Nothing in this Section shall prohibit a person, employer, school … or any other entity who occupies, owns or controls a property from prohibiting or otherwise regulating the possession, consumption, use, display, transfer, distribution, sale, transportation, or growing of marijuana on or in that property.

 Can Colorado College prohibit me from engaging in conduct that is permissible under state law?